jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 able to detect conjugation in the lab, further supporting our inference that the plasmid has been lost.

-**pQBR8**: Illumina sequencing inducated low coverage for regions of interest, suggesting that the plasmid was in the process of being lost when the sample was sequenced.
-We were not able to detect conjugation in the lab, further supporting our inference that the plasmid has been lost.
+**pQBR8**: Illumina sequencing indicated low coverage for regions of interest, except for a chromsomal-matching contig encoding an integrated *mer* operon, suggesting that the plasmid was in the process of being lost when the sample was sequenced.
+We were not able to detect conjugation in the lab, further supporting our inference that the plasmid is unstable/lost.

+**pQBR58**: Illumina sequencing indicated low coverage for regions of interest (except for a short contig encoding a *mer* operon), suggesting that the plasmid was in the process of being lost when the sample was sequenced.
+We were not able to detect conjugation in the lab, further supporting our inference that the plasmid is unstable/lost.

 **pQBR127**: MASH distance clustering indicated that this sample matched both Group I and Group III sequences, which may indicate that more than